Takanori Nishikawa: Defröck

 Launched in 2001, Defröck is Nishikawa's clothing line.
 The name comes from a play on words, most notably the near-phonetic indifference between "l” and "r” in Japanese.
 Cars, which Nishikawa likes, use a device called differential lock.
 Nishikawa's favourite music genre is rock (although he does enjoy various kinds of music).
 He took the first few syllables of “differential”, changed “lock” into “rock”, and combined the two together to form this name.
 On a side note, in Gundam SEED, the Defröck label appears on Nishikawa's character's mobile suit as a custom sticker.

 Babel Fish

 Babel Fish, which opened in 2004, was a shop (in Shibuya) that sold Defröck clothes.
 It closed on July 31, 2006.

 abingdon boys school

 Live Revolution '08–'09

 He did a comeback tour as T.M.
 Revolution from the end of 2008 to March 2009.
 A photobook, Re:incarnation, has been released, documenting the tour.

+Personal life

+Nishikawa married fellow musician and singer Yumi Yoshimura on April 2, 1999, but the couple later divorced on July 1, 2002.
+Though the two remained friends afterwards.

+On August 29, 2020, Nishikawa announced via his social media account of his second marriage.
+His spouse is said to be an ordinary person not in the entertainment industry.